-NIC does not issue certified copies of transcripts it receives from other institutions.
+NIC does not issue certified copies of high school, GED, or college transcripts it receives from other institutions.
 Transcripts reflecting a student's previous college education that have been submitted to the college as a requirement for admission become part of the official file.
 Any student desiring official transcripts of credits earned elsewhere must request transcripts from the institution where the credits were earned.